komodev/meanauth/README.md

 `npm install`

 - Run Server
-`npm start OR nodemon`
+`npm start`

+- OR with Watcher
+`nodemon`

-- Build angular src
+- Build Angular src
-go to project/app ROOT dir, cd into "angular-src" execute `ng-build` or `ng serve`
+go to project/app ROOT dir, cd into "angular-src" dir and execute `ng-build` to build src. files.

+- or `ng serve` (also builds src files) to start server and serve application on `localhost:4200`.